AlextheYounga/us-federal-code/usc/title-42-the-public-health-and-welfare/chapter-7-social-security/frontmatter.md

 1306b.
 State data exchanges.

+1306c.
+Restriction on access to the Death Master File.

 1307.
 Penalty for fraud.

 1308.
 Additional grants to Puerto Rico, Virgin Islands, Guam, and American Samoa; limitation on total payments.